LGBTQ+

 At Reproductive Specialists of the Carolinas, we are committed to helping LGBTQ+ patients achieve parenthood.
 We offer a suite of egg and sperm donation and gestational carrier resources designed for same-sex and transgender couples and individuals.

-Donor sperm can be obtained from someone the patient knows or from an anonymous donor (a sperm bank).
+Donor sperm can be obtained from someone you know the patient knows or from an anonymous donor (a sperm bank).
 Certified sperm banks require candidates to screen for genetic conditions, infectious diseases, and more.
-RSC does not own or operate a sperm bank; however, the clinical team will provide guidance in the selection process.
+RSC does not own or operate a sperm bank; however, our amazing third-party clinical team will provide guidance in the selection process.

 Intrauterine Insemination (IUI)

-IUI is when sperm is placed directly into a woman’s uterus during ovulation.
-This simple procedure is done in the office using a small catheter that passes through the cervix and into the woman’s uterus.
+IUI is when sperm is placed directly into a the uterus during ovulation.
+This simple procedure is done in the office using a small catheter that passes through the cervix and into the uterus.
 Read more about IUI here.

 In-Vitro Fertilization (IVF)

-IVF is the process where eggs are removed from a woman’s ovaries and fertilized with sperm in a highly specialized lab.
-Once fertilized, the embryo is transferred back into the uterus.
+IVF is the process where eggs are removed from the ovaries and fertilized with sperm in a highly specialized lab.
+Once fertilized, the embryo is transferred back into the uterus..
 Read more about IVF here.

 Reciprocal IVF